What is a piston?

 - Reduce or eliminate detonation

 - Allow higher compression ratios to be utilised

 - Allow tighter piston to wall clearances for a better ring seal

 If you are looking for a metal coating that will extend the life and efficiency of pistons, Nickel PTFE is the perfect solution.
-Call us on our phone number, email us at email@example.com or visit the contact page on our website to make an enquiry.
+Call us , email us at or visit the contact page on our website to make an enquiry.